SAMALAMA37/Kinect-Emulator/README.md

 Average webcam speed is 10fps, if you have less than that (like 5), make sure you have CUDA installed, you can check this by running pre-prepared script called "test.py"

+If someones reading this you can finetune the model to operate the new backbone, i tried to do it on NYU Depth V2 Data that contains kinect footage along with depth maps, but unfortunately no skill and chatgpt aint enough for that

 ## Prerequisites

 - **Operating System:** Windows, macOS, or Linux